wso2/docs-mi/en/docs/reference/connectors/fhir-connector/fhir-connector-example.md

 Given below is a sample API that illustrates how you can connect to a FHIR server and invoke operations.
 It exposes FHIR functionalities as a restful service.
 Users can invoke the API with HTTP/HTTPs with required information.

-1. `/create` : creates a new patient at FHIR server
+1. `/create` : create a new patient at FHIR server
 2. `/read` : retrieve information about the patient from FHIR server
 3. `/readSpecificResourceById`: read patient by Id
 4. `/update` : update patient information from FHIR server.